 Sligo, the capital of the Northwest, is a unique destination offering great food, craic, music and natural beauty.
 From bustling seaside towns to wild mountains, lakes and rivers and sensational surf, Sligo is one stop along the Wild Atlantic Way that can’t be missed.
 While Sligo guarantees a good time, there’s no guarantee that it won’t rain so get your raincoat on and make the most of this list of 5 of the best things to do in Sligo on a good old rainy Irish day.

-2. Put on a wetsuit and get in the water!
+2. Put on a wetsuit and get in the water – for water babies

 Check out Strandhill Surf Experience, Strandhill Surf School or SurfnStay for accommodation, rentals and lessons close to Sligo town.
 You can also venture further inland and try your hand at kayaking in Sligo’s beautiful rivers and lakes.
 Sligo Kayak Tours and West Coast Kayaking are based in Sligo and offer kayak tours both inland and on the sea.
 It’ll be a day not to be forgotten, hail, rain or shine!

-Escape the grey skies and stress of modern life and put a spring in your step at Voya Seaweed Baths where you can kick back, relax and enjoy their detoxifying organic seaweed baths.
+Escape the grey skies and stress of modern life and put a spring in your step at Voya Seaweed Baths, which is one of the best seaweed baths in Ireland, where you can kick back, relax and enjoy their detoxifying organic seaweed baths.
 Heaven in a bathtub some people might say!
-The health benefits of their locally sourced seaweed baths are numerous and have long been known along the Irish coast.
+The health benefits of their locally-sourced seaweed baths are numerous and have long been known along the Irish coast.